-This is an extract of the electoral register, but is not used for elections.
-It can be bought by any person, company, or organisation.
-For example, it is used by businesses and charities to confirm name and address details.
-The personal data in the register must always be processed in line with Data Protection legislation.
+This is an extract of the electoral register, but not used for elections.
+Any person, company, or organisation can buy it.
+For example, businesses and charities to confirm name and address details.
+We process personal data in the register in line with Data Protection legislation.

-Your name and address will be included in the open register unless you ask for them to be removed.
+Your name and address is included in the open register unless you ask us to remove them.
 Removing your details from the open register would not affect your right to vote or obtain credit.

 Who uses the open electoral register?

 - Businesses checking the identity and address details of people who apply for their services, such as insurance, goods hire and property rental as well, as then they shop online.

 - Businesses selling age-restricted goods or services, such as alcohol and gambling online, to meet the rules on verifying the age of their customers.